Austin Apartments That Actually Allow Large Dogs (Verified List)

 Do any Austin apartments allow pit bulls?

 Some do, but they’re a minority.
 Pit bulls and pit bull mixes are the single most restricted breed at Austin apartment communities, driven entirely by insurance mandates rather than management preference.
-Your best shot: properties that list no breed restrictions or “minimal restrictions.”
-And remember, under the Fair Housing Act, valid ESA documentation overrides breed restrictions entirely.
+Your best shot: RPM Living properties (Tambaleo, Saddle Creek, Aero Riverside, Radius at The Domain, South Congress Commons), which have a company-wide no-breed-restriction policy.
+MAA properties follow a similar approach.
+Under the Fair Housing Act, valid ESA documentation also overrides breed restrictions entirely.

 How much is a pet deposit at Austin apartments?

 Pet deposits in Austin typically range from $200 to $500.
 Most communities charge a non-refundable pet fee of $250–$350.
-Some properties split this into a refundable deposit ($150–$300) plus a non-refundable fee ($150–$350).
-Downtown and Class A properties charge the highest pet deposits, while suburban communities and older Class B properties charge less.
+Some split it: a refundable deposit ($150–$300) plus a non-refundable fee ($150–$350).
+Downtown and Class A properties charge the most.
+Suburban communities and older Class B properties charge less.
 See our cost breakdown section above for the full picture.

 What is monthly pet rent in Austin?